natecook1000/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         maxReplacements: Int = .max
     ) -> Self where C.Element == Element, Replacement.Element == Element

-    /// Returns a new collection in which all occurrences of a target sequence
+    /// Returns a new collection in which all occurrences of the given collection
-    /// are replaced by another collection.
+    /// are replaced.
+    ///
     /// - Parameters:
-    ///   - other: The sequence to replace.
+    ///   - other: The collection to to search for and replace.
-    ///   - replacement: The new elements to add to the collection.
+    ///   - replacement: The new elements to add to the collection in place of
+    ///     `other`.
     ///   - maxReplacements: A number specifying how many occurrences of `other`
     ///     to replace.
-Default is `Int.max`.
-    /// - Returns: A new collection in which all occurrences of `other` in
+    /// - Returns: A new collection in which all occurrences of `other` are
-    /// `subrange` of the collection are replaced by `replacement`. public func replacing<C: Collection, Replacement: Collection>(
+    ///   replaced by `replacement`.
+    public func replacing<C: Collection, Replacement: Collection>(
         _ other: C,
         with replacement: Replacement,
         maxReplacements: Int = .max
     ) -> Self where C.Element == Element, Replacement.Element == Element

-    /// Replaces all occurrences of a target sequence with a given collection
+    /// Replaces all ocurrences of the given collection in this collection.
+    ///
     /// - Parameters:
-    ///   - other: The sequence to replace.
+    ///   - other: The collection to to search for and replace.
-    ///   - replacement: The new elements to add to the collection.
+    ///   - replacement: The new elements to add to the collection in place of
+    ///     `other`.
     ///   - maxReplacements: A number specifying how many occurrences of `other`
     ///     to replace.
-Default is `Int.max`.
     public mutating func replace<C: Collection, Replacement: Collection>( _ other: C,
         with replacement: Replacement,